Flow of Control Statements in Python | CBSE Class 11| Computer Science

 You can think of many such real lie examples of selection / decision-making.

-Iteration (Looping) Types Control Flow Statements in Python
+Repetition Iteration (Looping) Control Flow Statements in Python

 The iteration constructs mean repetition of a set-of- statement depending upon a condition-test. till the time a condition is a true (or false depending upon the loop), a set-of-statement are repeated again and again. as soon as the condition becomes false (or true), the repetition stops. the iteration construct is also called lopping construct.